optimalresource/DevTest-BE/README.md

 ## DevTest Connection

-Follow me @optimalresource.
+Follow me on Github - <a href="https://github.com/optimalresource" target="_blank">@optimalresource</a>.
+Connect with me on LinkedIn - <a href="https://linkedin.com/in/joseph-okafor-92007793" target="_blank">Joseph Okafor</a>.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within DevTest, please send an e-mail to Joseph Okafor via [joseph@landearn.com](mailto:joseph@landearn.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The DevTest project is a subset of the Laravel framework which is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).